Nominations are invited, with a deadline of 31st January 2024.

-Assessment and Judging will take place during August/September, with the winner(s) being announced at an awards event in October.
-The CCS Committee has appointed the Judging Panel for the 2012 Award; this will be chaired by Brian Oakley.
+Assessment and Judging will take place during February and March with the winner(s) being announced at an awards event on 22nd May 2024 at the National Museum of Computing.
+The Judging panel is an Independent Judging Panel of five voting members, chaired by Professor Martin Campbell-Kelly.
 The Judging Panel reserves the right not to make an award.

 The following criteria will help the judges in their assessment of the projects:

 |To what extent does the project demonstrate a novel approach to conservation or reconstruction?

 |Has the project achieved, within the last five years, its initial goals ?

 |What new techniques or processes were developed during the project?

 |What contribution has the work made to increasing the understanding of the history of computing?

 |Is the result of the work visible to experts in the field and/or to the general public?
 To what extent has the work already been disseminated?